isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

  </tr>
 </table>

-***IMPORTANT NOTE: Please note that the above links lead to the forms for both the Notice of Objection and the Notice for Compensation.
-You may use the link above if (i) you wish to submit only a Notice of Objection; (ii) you are a small landlord who wishes to submit only a Notice for Compensation; or (iii) you are a small landlord who wishes to submit both a Notice of Objection and Notice for Compensation.**

 If the Other Party or his assignee has served a Notice of Objection within the **2-week Objection Period, Step 4** is not applicable.
 You may refer to **Step 5** below on the steps after a Notice of Objection is served and lodged.

 ##### <a name="step3b">(B) Other Party is a landlord who wishes to seek compensation from the Affected Business</a> <a href="#s3b" title="Return to top">↩</a> #####